koukibadr/mason-bricks/localiz/README.md

 - The langauges you want to add to your flutter project
 - The default arb template language
+- The Gemini API Key if you want to add translation API [see details](https://pub.dev/packages/arb_translate)

 ## Output Files 🔥